it-innovation/sam/doc/tutorial.rst

   === Errors detected after applying propagation rules ===

-  ('unsafe access may be possible', 'otherClients', 'taskA')
+  Assertion failed (factory2.sam:28): !getsAccess('otherClients', 'taskA')

 You can read this as: